Dental Implants in Ottawa

 This means a more precise and efficient treatment, leaving patients with a restored smile, often in a single appointment.

 Your dentures can be stabilized with a minimum of two implants per jaw.
-Implants help create stability for your replacement teeth and help ensure they look as natural as possible.
+Implants help create stability for your replacement teeth and help them look as natural as possible.

 They are an ideal option for patients with dentures who do not want to deal with the expense of individual tooth implants.